Step 1: AWS Infrastructure Setup

 **S3 Bucket for Index Files**

-• If your S3 log files are in multiple regions, you will need one SNS topic in each region.
+* If your S3 log files are in multiple regions, you will need the EventBridge rule (and its IAM role) created in each region.

 **Option A: Infrastructure as Code (Recommended)**